-- Box D: You receive wages as a member of an American Indian tribe living and working on the reservation of which you are an enrolled member. - Box E: You receive wages for Minnesota National Guard (MNG) pay or for active duty U.S. military pay.
-MNG and active duty U.S. military members can claim exempt from Minnesota withholding on these wages, even if taxable federally.
+- Box D: You receive wages as a member of an American Indian tribe living and working on the reservation of which you are an enrolled member.
+Enter the name of your reservation and your Certificate of Degree of Indian or Alaskan Blood (CDIB) number. - Box E: You receive wages for Minnesota National Guard (MNG) pay or for active duty U.S. military pay.
+MNG and active duty U.S. military members can claim exempt from Minnesota withholding on these wages, even if they are taxable federally.
 For more information, see Income Tax Fact Sheet 5, Military Personnel. - Box F: You receive a military pension or other military retirement pay calculated under U.S. Code title 10, sections 1401 through 1414, 1447 through 1455, and 12733.
 You may claim exempt from Minnesota withholding on this income even if it is taxable federally.